Cellulase: Uses

 Cellulase is used for commercial food processing in coffee.
 It performs hydrolysis of cellulose during drying of beans.
 Furthermore, cellulases are widely used in textile industry and in laundry detergents.
 They have also been used in the pulp and paper industry for various purposes, and they are even used for pharmaceutical applications.

 Cellulase is used in the fermentation of biomass into biofuels, although this process is relatively experimental at present.

+Paper and pulp

+Cellulases have a wide varierty of applications in the paper and pulp industry.
+In the production and recycling processes cellulases can be applied to improve debarking, pulping, bleaching, drainage or deinking.

+The use of cellulase can also improve the quality of the paper.
+Cellulases affect the fiber morphology, which may lead to improved fibre-fibre bonding, resulting in increased fibre cohesion.
+Additional effects on the paper may include increased tensile strength, higher bulk, porosity and tissue softness.

+Pharmaceutical

 Cellulase is used in medicine as a treatment for phytobezoars, a form of cellulose bezoar found in the human stomach, and it has exhibited efficacy in degrading polymicrobial bacterial biofilms by hydrolyzing the β(1-4) glycosidic linkages within the structural, matrix exopolysaccharides of the extracellular polymeric substance (EPS).

+Textiles

+Various uses of cellulases in the textile industry include biostoning of jeans, polishing of textile fibres, softening of garments, removal of excess dye or the restoration of colour brightness.

+Agriculture

+Cellulases can be used in the agricultural sector as a plant pathogen and for disease control.
+It is also applied to enhance seed germination and improvement of the root system, and may lead to improved soil quality and reduce the dependence on mineral fertilisers.